Jhd9252/ml-playground/README.md

 ---

 ## Next
+- clean backend by moving api logic to routes and controllers
 - Add more datasets (pre-cleaned)
 - Add more models and parameters
 - Create more difficulty in accuracy
 - Allow users to submit there own datasets
 - Move python spawn to separate Python API service
-- clean server by moving API handling to router
 - Add login, authentication, authorization
 ---